State firefighter pension plan facing depletion within five years

 A fix is still possible, according to the city of Sheridan’s Human Resources Manager Heather Doke, but it will require the state and contributing cities and counties to provide millions of dollars in funding over the next 15 to 20 years.

-Doke said the city is willing to pay that price to keep its commitment to the city’s employees and their beneficiaries.
+Doke said the city is willing to pay that price to keep their commitment to the city’s employees and their beneficiaries.

 “To us, letting that fund go under is just not an option,” Doke said.
 “Again, these employees worked for this.”